Ezakgean/Activities/09_bf_trab_informal/README.md

 Python app for activity 09 on informal labor and Bolsa Familia analysis, extracting series from `DadosEconometria.xlsx`, consolidating the data into JSON, computing correlations and co-movement, estimating econometric models, and generating charts in `data/output/`.

 ### Activity documentation
-For a concise PT-BR and English description of the exercise goal and main results, see [docs/objetivo_resultados.md](/home/ezequieldev/Documentos/Activities/09_bf_trab_informal/docs/objetivo_resultados.md).
+For a complete, self-contained, bilingual explanation of the activity objective, dataset, method, results, interpretation, and references, see [docs/objetivo_resultados.md](docs/objetivo_resultados.md).

 ### Exercise context
 The exercise combines monthly and quarterly series to investigate the relationship between Bolsa Familia beneficiaries and labor-market indicators, focusing on informality, employment, and unemployment.